Indiana doctor reprimanded for talking publicly about Ohio 10-year-old’s abortion

 INDIANAPOLIS (AP) — An Indiana board decided Thursday night to reprimand an Indianapolis doctor after finding that she violated patient privacy laws by talking publicly about providing an abortion to a 10-year-old rape victim from neighboring Ohio.

-The state Medical Licensing Board voted that Dr. Caitlin Bernard didn’t abide by privacy laws by telling a newspaper reporter about the girl’s treatment in a case that became a political flashpoint in the national abortion debate days after the U.S. Supreme Court overturned Roe v.
+The state Medical Licensing Board voted that Dr. Caitlin Bernard didn’t abide by privacy laws when she told a newspaper reporter about the girl’s treatment in a case that became a flashpoint in the national abortion debate days after the U.S. Supreme Court overturned Roe v.
 Wade last summer.

 Bernard has consistently defended her actions, and she told the board on Thursday that she followed Indiana’s reporting requirements and hospital policy by notifying hospital social workers about the child abuse — and that the girl’s rape was already being investigated by Ohio authorities.
 Bernard’s lawyers also said that she didn’t release any identifying information about the girl that would break privacy laws.

-The Indianapolis Star cited the girl’s case in a July 1 article that sparked a national political uproar in the weeks after the U.S. Supreme Court overturned Roe v.
-Wade last summer, putting into effect an Ohio law that prohibited abortions after six weeks of pregnancy.
+The Indianapolis Star cited the girl’s case in a July 1 article that sparked a national political uproar in the weeks after last summer’s Roe v.
+Wade decision put into effect an Ohio law that prohibited abortions after six weeks of pregnancy.
 Some news outlets and Republican politicians falsely suggested Bernard fabricated the story, until a 27-year-old man was charged with the rape in Columbus, Ohio.
 During an event at the White House, President Joe Biden nearly shouted his outrage over the case.

 “I don’t think she expected this to go viral,” Strobel said of Bernard.
 “I don’t think she expected this attention to be brought to this patient.
 It did.
 It happened.”